 Implement the disaster procedures contained in your Disaster Management Plan according to the type and impact of the disaster.
 Your disaster procedures should prioritize all recovery efforts as follows:

 Assault is the most feared personal crime.
 You can be assaulted physically, mentally and emotionally.
 Statistically, one in every four Americans will become the victim of a violent act during your lifetime, either at home, at work — or any place in between.
 Assaults do not just happen to “other people”.
-Anyone — even you — can become a victim.
+Anyone — even you — can become a victim of workplace violence.

 By understanding the cause and effect relationships between personal and work habits, a company’s policies and operating procedures and the behaviors exhibited by both victims and offenders, you can implement both a comprehensive personal and company-wide security and safety program that will significantly reduce most safety risks.